June 16, 2020

 In Time for NeoCon, Vitra Predicts Material Trends for Post-COVID Offices

-The Swiss manufacturer makes some surprisingly transparent forecasts, including that fewer chairs will be necessary
+The Swiss manufacturer makes some surprisingly transparent forecasts for the post-COVID office, including that fewer chairs will be necessary.

 Like every company transitioning to new and varied ways of working following the global shutdown to stem the spread of COVID-19, Swiss manufacturer Vitra is mulling how to return to offices amid the gradual lifting of restrictions this month.
 So, it has created white papers for clients ticking off practical, if somewhat predictable, hypotheses on what to expect—continued social distancing inside of buildings, more work-from-home arrangements, etc.